naclsn/Jexad/README.md

 Few random notes:
 - sequences of codepoints/characters/bytes.. are never validated in anyways
 - lists of mixed types are accepted, this is how tuples and var-args are 'supported'
+- a function make take `Obj`, this is how generics are 'supported'
 - Java-side 'generics' are purely cosmetic

 Syntaxic sugar extension: